-Land Use Parking Requirements Residential Uses Single Two (2) spaces for each dwelling unit Two family Two (2) spaces for each dwelling unit Townhouse Two (2) spaces for each dwelling unit Multi-family Two and a half $(2 \frac{1}{2})$ spaces per dwelling unit except for efficiency apartments for which two spaces per dwelling unit shall be provided.
+Land Use Parking Requirements Residential Uses Single Two (2) spaces for each dwelling unit Two family Two (2) spaces for each dwelling unit Townhouse Two (2) spaces for each dwelling unit Multi-family One (1) space per unit for one bedroom apartments, One and a Half (1.5) spaces per unit for two bedroom apartments, Two (2) spaces per unit for three bedroom apartments with an additional parking space requirement to equal ten percent (10%) of the total unit count.
 Mobile home parks and subdivisions Two (2) spaces per mobile home.
 Recreational vehicle parks One (1) space plus additional space for each travel trailer, motor home, boat, or camper.
 Boarding and rooming houses One (1) space for each bedroom.
 One (1) space for each two (2) employees.
-Assisted Living facilities and One (1) space for each four (4) beds, plus one space for each employee on similar uses the maximum shift.
+Assisted Living facilities and similar uses One (1) space for each four (4) beds, plus one space for each employee on the maximum shift.
 Commercial, Civic and Public Assembly Uses Artisan studio or work/live units 3 spaces per 1,000 square feet.
 Automobile repair establishments One (1) space for each 180 square feet, plus one (1) space for each employee.
 Automobile Sales and/or Services One (1) per 500 Sq.
 Ft. of enclosed sales/rental floor area, plus one (1) per 2,500 sq.
 Ft. of open display area, plus two (2) spaces per service bay, plus one (1) per employee, but not less than five (5) spaces.
 Bowling alleys Three (3) spaces for each alley, plus one (1) space for each (2) employees.
 Business services, or personal service One (1) space for each 200 square feet of floor area designated for retail sales, plus one (1) space per employee.
-Car Wash One space for every bay Churches and other places of worship One (1) space for each four (4) seats in the main auditorium or sanctuary.
-Cultural institution (Libraries, museums) Three (3) spaces per 1, 000 sq.ft.
+Car Wash One space for every bay Churches and other places of worship Cultural institution (Libraries, museums) Three (3) spaces per 1, 000 sq.ft.
 Day care centers One (1) for each employee, plus one (1) for each five (5) students, plus two (2) loading spaces.